Summary

 Evolution of musical genres

-Freestyle and music are intimately linked, as this dance is entirely dependent on the rhythm and sounds that accompany it.
-Freestyle has been and is influenced by musical genres such as hip-hop, house and funk.
-These styles of music, marked by powerful beats and deep bass, serve as the ideal soundtrack for the dancers' improvisations.
-Over the years, the dance has inspired many musicians to create tracks specially designed for freestyling, playing with a variety of rhythms and breaks.
+Freestyle and music are intimately linked, as this dance depends entirely on the rhythm and accompanying sounds.
+Freestyle has influenced and been influenced by musical genres such as hip-hop, house, funk, techno, and electronic.
+These musical styles, characterised by powerful beats and deep basslines, serve as the ideal soundtrack for dancers' improvisations.
+Over the years, this dance has inspired many musicians, who have created pieces specifically designed for freestyle, playing with varied rhythms and breaks.

 Artistic collaborations

-Freestyle dancers are increasingly used in music videos, where their presence enhances the visual aesthetics of the songs.
-They also take part in concerts by hip-hop and electro artists, becoming key players in the show.
-Artists such as Beyoncé, Kendrick Lamar and even Stromae often include freestyle dancers in their performances to add an artistic and authentic dimension.
-This collaboration with musicians strengthens the link between dance and music, while making freestyle more visible to a wider audience.
+Freestyle dancers are increasingly in demand for music videos, where their presence energises the visual aesthetic of the songs.
+They also participate in hip-hop and electro artist concerts, becoming essential players in the show.
+Artists such as Beyoncé, Kendrick Lamar, or even Stromae often incorporate freestyle dancers into their performances to add an artistic and authentic dimension.
+This collaboration with musicians strengthens the link between dance and music, while also making freestyle more visible to a wide audience.
+The performances are often immortalised in photos, capturing the dancers' energy and creativity.

 Community and events

 Freestyle culture is above all based on its community.
 Dancers regularly get together at festivals, battles or simply outdoor sessions to share their passion and learn from each other.
 Social networks also play a central role, enabling freestylers from all over the world to connect, exchange videos, support and challenge each other.
-Events like the Just Standing where the Fusion Concept Festival bring this community together, creating unique moments of exchange where everyone is free to express themselves.
+Events like the Just Standing where the Fusion Concept Festival bring this community together, gathering children and adults, and creating unique moments of exchange where everyone is free to express themselves.

 In the world of freestyle, anything is possible.
-Dance becomes a universal language, a way of connecting with others and celebrating authenticity.
-The culture around freestyle dance is a dynamic mix of creativity, sharing and passion that continues to grow and inspire across generations.
+Dance becomes a universal language, a way to connect with others and celebrate authenticity.
+The culture surrounding freestyle dance is a dynamic mix of creativity, pop, rock, and techno dances, and passionate sharing, which continues to grow and inspire across generations.

 Conclusion

-Freestyle dance is much more than just a dance style: it's a free form of expression that's accessible to everyone.
-By exploring styles, practising and taking part in battles, each dancer develops a unique, lively and constantly evolving style.
-Freestyle is a creative adventure that invites everyone to make their own moves.
+Freestyle dance is much more than just a dance style: it's a free and essential form of expression, accessible to everyone.
+By exploring styles, practicing, and participating in battles, each dancer develops a unique, vibrant, and constantly evolving style.
+Freestyle is a creative adventure that invites everyone to make the movements their own.

-In freestyle culture, fashion, music and community come together to create a vibrant universe.
+In freestyle culture, fashion, pop music, disco, and community intersect to create a vibrant universe.
 Competitions and events bring enthusiasts together, offering intense and inspiring moments.
-To dance freestyle is to join a vibrant, inclusive and passionate culture.
+Dancing freestyle means joining a lively, inclusive, and passionate culture.

 Express your style freely at DECIBEL